 Next, go through the mandatory steps to create your event:

 - Registration closes: After this date, Lyyti automatically closes registration.
+The queue list stops working when the registration is closed.

-- Editing and cancelling registration > Define separate deadlines: Participants are often given the possibility to cancel their registration via Lyyti after registration has closed.
+- Editing and cancelling registration > Define separate deadlines: Participants are often given the possibility to cancel their registration via Lyyti after the registration has closed.
 Cancelling is possible in non-chargeable events.

 Tip!
 Enter the event venue's address and click the Google maps button.
 Lyyti will create an automatic map link to the event venue.